 When's your next day off?

-Oh man, that's a lot of time on the road.
+Oh, man, that's a lot of time on the road.

-That's you're working hard.
+You're working hard.

 Good for you.

-Now, do you are you an owner operator?
+Now, are you an owner operator?

 You work for a company or what?